Different Types of Fishing Lures

 Crankbaits

 Crankbaits are hard-bodied lures designed to mimic the movements of small fish.
-They are made from plastic or wood and feature a lip at the front.
-This lip causes the lure to dive and wobble when retrieved, resembling an injured fish.
-Anglers can use these to target bass, walleye, and pike.
-The depth they reach depends on the size of the lip.
-Deep-diving crankbaits are suitable for targeting fish in deeper waters, while shallow ones are used in less profound areas.
+Made from plastic or wood, they feature a lip at the front that causes the lure to dive and wobble when retrieved — resembling an injured fish with that erratic, struggling action.
+Bass, walleye, and pike all respond well to them.
+The depth crankbaits reach depends on the size of the lip: deep-divers for deeper water, shallow-running versions for less profound areas.
+They’re versatile and genuinely productive once you learn to read the lip size.

 Spinnerbaits